bhcooper/multi-step-align/README.md

 # Output: predFlanks_GTAAACA.png, performance metrics are printed to STDOUT
 ```

 If you have a computer with a large amount of memory (≈128 GB), you can use BEESEM to generate a 13-bp motif covering all flanking positions of interest.
-To do this, you must first set the "cutoff_motif_length" variable to 13 within the beesem.py script and reinstall beesem.

 ```
 conda activate BEESEM